 The CLEAR experience

-While entering the CLEAR lane, the CLEAR ambassadors always have a big smile and guide me to the pod to perform the biometric and boarding pass scans.
-Ambassadors are a delight and make CLEAR a true VIP experience.
+You’ll enter the CLEAR lane and then CLEAR ambassadors will guide you to the pod to perform the biometric and boarding pass scans.

 Enrolling in CLEAR